Years of experience reveal freelance remote content writers made it their job to proofread their own work. Today, this isn’t so much the case.

 But first, you need to meet these requirements to be able to apply for a job:

-- be experienced in academic proofreading and/or editing
+- Must be experienced in academic proofreading and/or editing

-- hold a degree from a British, American or another English-speaking university.
+- Must hold a bachelor s degree from a British, American (hello New York University?) or another English-speaking university.

-However, if this isn’t quite what you’re after, keep reading because there are plenty of other great online companies offering work to remote proofreaders.
+However, if this isn’t the right remote proofreader job for you, keep reading because there are plenty of other great online companies offering proofreader jobs.

-As a proofreader, you could expect to work predominantly for American employers in various fields and industries.
-Requirements typically depend on particular jobs, so feel free to explore their website for more in-depth information.
+As a proofreader, expect a position in predominantly American companies in various fields and industries.
+Requirements typically depend on a particular job, so feel free to search through each company website for more information.

-If you want to find a remote proofreading job at EditFast, follow this link and have a thorough read through their website—not just the essentials we’ve presented below.
+For a remote proofreading job at EditFast, follow this link and read through their company website.
+Search for the finer details that would matter to you not included below.

 - a strong command of the English language